MaciejWorwa/WFRP_2ed_Battle/README.md

 # Features

-- battlefield editor with 18 unique map elements,
+- Battlefield editor with 18 unique map elements,
 - 18 different races to choose,
 - 16 different weapons (with quality to choose),
 - 5 offensive spells,
 - 6 different game modes (including automatic combat mode),
-- save and load system,
+- Save and load system,
-- and more...
+- And more...

 # Tutorial